mgwalker/mudz.me/main_dishes/Potato Latkes.md

-In a medium bowl stir the potatoes, onion, eggs, flour and salt together.
+In a medium bowl stir the potatoes, onion, eggs, matzo, and salt together.

 In a large heavy-bottomed skillet over medium-high heat, heat the oil